 Court follows MCR 3.310 and grants ex-parte relief as per court rules.
 Court may accelerate briefing schedule.

-not automatically generated for Business Court cases.
+Scheduling orders are not automatically generated for Business Court cases.
 A Notice to Appear for status conference will be issued when all defendants have appeared/responded.
 A Joint Plan is required a week prior to the status conference and requirements are stated in the Notice to Appear.
 The status conference must be attended by lead counsel.
 A comprehensive scheduling order will be issued at the status conference, which is only modifiable by formal motion.
 Court may order facilitation.

 Exhibits marked by attorneys prior to trial; Plaintiff - numbers; Defendant - letters.
 Trial briefs required for bench trials.
 Parties may stipulate to bench trials being decided on briefs.
 Trial hours are 8:30 a.m. to 4:30 p.m.
 Court requires proposed findings in bench trials; can be amended after trial to conform to evidence.
 Court conducts voir dire and counsel may participate.
 Specific voir dire requests allowed at day of trial, in writing.
 Proposed jury instructions required at least one week prior per the Court's Final Pretrial Order.